Professor Marston and the Wonder Women: Plot

-After finding limited work as a writer, Marston comes up with the idea of creating a female Amazonian super-heroine for a comic book.
-The comic would feature his ideas on DISC theory, drawing inspiration from the Marstons' work on the lie detector as well as Elizabeth and Olive in real life, and intend to support the feminist movement to further equal rights for women through a populist medium.
+After finding limited work as a writer, Marston came up with the idea of creating a female Amazonian super-heroine for a comic book.
+The comic would feature his ideas on DISC theory, drawing inspiration from the Marstons' work on the lie detector as well as Elizabeth and Olive in real life, and would intend to support the feminist movement to further equal rights for women through a populist medium.
 He pitches his ideas to Max Gaines, a publisher at National Periodical Publications, who ultimately accepts the comic and suggests simplifying the female superhero's name to "Wonder Woman".
 Wonder Woman is an instant hit, leading to prosperity for the family.

 One day, their neighbor wanders into their home and witnesses the three of them having sex.
-This incident leads to their children getting bullied and asked to leave school by the staff.
+This incident led to their children getting bullied and asked to leave school by the staff.
 Worried about their children being ostracized and thinking they have no other choice, Elizabeth reluctantly demands that Olive leave the household with her children.
 At the same time, the Wonder Woman comic receives accusations of featuring overtly sexual, sadomasochistic, and lesbian imagery that leads to the testimony of the present day.

 Leaving the testimony, William collapses and is rushed to the hospital.
 Learning that he is dying of cancer, William asks Olive to see him and Elizabeth again, trying to help them reconcile.
-William persuades Elizabeth to submit to Olive as she should not always dominate in their relationship.
+William persuades Elizabeth to submit to Olive, as she should not always dominate in their relationship.
 The Marstons get on their knees and beg for Olive's forgiveness, and Elizabeth tearfully admits that she cannot live without Olive.
 She eventually agrees to come back to them.

-Epilogue text reveals that William died in 1947.
-Elizabeth and Olive continued to live together as a couple for another 43 years until Olive's death in 1990, and Elizabeth lived to be 100.
-It also notes that "sexual imagery disappeared from the Wonder Woman comic after William's death along with her superpowers.
+The epilogue text reveals that William died in 1947.
+Elizabeth and Olive continued to live together as a couple for another 43 years until Olive died in 1990, and Elizabeth lived to be 100.
+It also notes that "sexual imagery disappeared from the Wonder Woman comic after William's death, along with her superpowers.
 In 1972, Gloria Steinem reclaimed Wonder Woman by putting her on the cover of the first issue of Ms. Magazine.
 Wonder Woman's superpowers were eventually restored."